CV Howlers: What NOT to write on your CV

 The final two selected here are both examples of being both inaccurate and unnecessary.
 “My top 5 clients in the past year have been…” and then a list of eight clients.
 Secondly, “I speak fluent German language to a working level.”

 Mistakes were not confined to applicants for junior roles either.
-Over 50% of the applications were looked at were drafted by CEOs, professionals and recent graduates.
+Over 50% of the applications we looked at were drafted by CEOs, professionals and recent graduates.

 - Check: Check, double-check and then get someone else to check your CV to ensure there are no mistakes